lisaridner/Piggy-Funds/README.md

-# Welcome to our Expense Tracker
+# Welcome to Piggy Funds
 ```
-This is our simple expense tracker.
-An easy way to keep track of how you mange your money.
-IF your bad a budgeting or even saving this will help you keep track of those expesne that aren't really nessaary.
-For people who are learning to manage there small bussines or even want to save for investing thes will also help!
-API will be inclued to point you in the right direction with the extra money you saved up.
+This a simple expense tracker.
+An easy way to keep track of how you manage your money.
+If your bad at budgeting or even saving this will help you keep track of those expesne that aren't really nessaary.
+For people who are learning to manage there small bussines or even want to save for investing this will also help!
+API will be inccluded to point you in the right direction with the extra money you saved up.
 ```

 ## User story